 Respiratory disorders: Take two ounces of fresh bitter melon juice and mix with a cup of honey diluted in water.
 Drink daily to improve asthma, bronchitis and pharyngitis.

-Choose unripe bitter melons that are firm, like how you would a cucumber.
+- Choose unripe bitter melons that are firm, rather like a cucumber.
 Avoid those that have turned orange or have soft spots.
 Ripe bitter melons can be excessively bitter.

-Store bitter melons in the vegetable bin in the refrigerator which has the right temperature.
+- Store bitter melons in the vegetable bin in the refrigerator to prolong there shelf-life.
 It should keep for three to four days.

-Keeping bitter melons at room temperature or with other fruits and vegetables will hasten the melon to ripen and become more bitter, due to the emission of ethylene gas.
+- Keeping bitter melons at room temperature or close to other fruit and vegetables will speed up the ripening process (due to the emission of ethylene gas) making them more bitter.

-Clean your bitter melon under cold running water and brush with a soft vegetable brush.
+- Clean your bitter melon under cold running water and brush with a soft vegetable brush.
 To prepare, slice the melon length-wise and scoop out the seeds.
-To lessen the bitter flavor, soak it in salt water for about half an hour before juicing/cooking.
+To lessen the bitter flavor, soak it in salt water for about half an hour before juicing or cooking.

-The smaller variety is more bitter than the bigger one.
-To help make bitter gourd juice more palatable, take it with honey, or add carrot or apple juice.
+- The smaller variety is even more bitter than the larger variety.
+To make bitter gourd juice more palatable, add a teaspoon of honey, or add another fresh juice such as carrot or apple juice.
 For diabetics, drink the juice with green apple juice.